AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 If a rule is subject to the list of limitations described below, then it won’t be added to this filter.

-- Rules that would risk lowering user security levels will be removed.
+- Rules that would reduce user security levels will be removed.
 - Rules that cause problems with website functionality will be removed.
-- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways, for example, social media following.
+- Website-specific rules will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if available) or by other means, such as social media following.
 A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.

 ## Social Media filter